Peter Williams (painter): Style

 Poet and art critic John Yau has described his paintings as "...reminiscent of both India and the child’s board game Candyland, but the world Williams depicts, and this includes the abstract paintings, is a vulnerable one where everything has either gone haywire or is about to. [...]
 Compassion is rare in contemporary art, and Williams gets it just right, which is to say there isn’t a trace of sentimentality in his work. [...]
 Williams is able to infuse his paintings with a sense of humor that is simultaneously tender and terrifying."

 The University of Delaware's UDaily described him as "a contemporary artist, whose complex, narrative paintings offer a commentary on issues of race and culture in modern society. [...]
 His art reflects his social consciousness about issues of race, class and popular culture."

 The Artists' Legacy Foundation described his work as thus: "For more than four decades, Williams has created artworks that explore contemporary culture, racism, police brutality, incarceration, environmentalism, and voyeurism through an approachable visual style.
 His paintings encourage the viewer to look deeply at the canvas for clues and insight about the Black experience.
 For example, pattern and distortion represent the conditions and circumstances that disrupt Black lives.
 Defying categorization, his painting style incorporates varying levels of abstraction, figuration, narrative, and iconographic elements.
 He draws inspiration from posters, comics, and the vibrant colors of city life."

-Eve Aschheim has written that “Peter Williams is a unique and unpredictable voice on the scene.
-He is one of the most poignant artists of our time to address themes of race and politics, and his raw, edgy work risks making the viewer uncomfortable, and resists assimilation into the decorum of the art world.
-His outstanding paintings transcend categories, as he forges realism, fantasy, cartooning, bold color, symbols, personal iconography, humor, and the news to unforgettable effect.”